neilthomass/Inte/snippets/github/snippet.md

-# GitHub API Integration

-> **Quick integration guide for GitHub's REST API using Octokit.js.
-Manage repositories, issues, and other GitHub resources programmatically.**
+Quick integration guide for GitHub's REST API using Octokit.js.
+Manage repositories, issues, and other GitHub resources programmatically.

 Install Octokit: